Generic Name: Ivacaftor Granules (eye va KAF tor)

 How is this medicine (Kalydeco) best taken?

 Use Kalydeco (ivacaftor granules) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Mix the contents of the packet with 1 teaspoon (5 mL) of soft food or liquid.
-This includes pureed fruits or vegetables, yogurt, applesauce, water, milk, or juice.
+This includes pureed fruits or vegetables, yogurt, applesauce, water, breast milk, baby formula, milk, or juice.
 Food or liquid needs to be at or below room temperature.

 - Take Kalydeco (ivacaftor granules) within 1 hour of mixing.

 - Take Kalydeco (ivacaftor granules) just before or just after fatty foods.
 This includes eggs; butter; peanut butter; cheese pizza; or whole-milk dairy products like whole-milk, cheese, or yogurt.

 - Keep taking Kalydeco (ivacaftor granules) as you have been told by your doctor or other health care provider, even if you feel well.